axpazmino/gameshop-api/README.md

        > POST localhost:8080/users
     * I can update a user.
        > PUT localhost:8080/users/{id}

+- As a User:
-    As a user, I can view all games.
+   * I can view all games.
-        GET localhost:8080/games
+       > GET localhost:8080/games
-    As a user, I can view games by ID.
+    * I can view games by ID.
-        GET localhost:8080/games/{id}
+       > GET localhost:8080/games/{id}
-    As a user, I can delete a game.
+    * I can delete a game.
-        DELETE localhost:8080/games/{id}
+       > DELETE localhost:8080/games/{id}

+   * I can view all platforms.
+       > GET localhost:8080/platforms
+    * I can view platforms by ID.
+       > GET localhost:8080/platforms/{id}
+    * I can delete a platform.
+       > DELETE localhost:8080/platforms/{id}
+    - NOTE: this will delete all games associated with said platform!